Viper Documentation

 On Solana

-On Base, BSC, Ethereum & Hyperliquid
+On Base, BSC, Ethereum, Hyperliquid & Robinhood

 Stablecoin Swaps

 Stablecoin swaps (native↔USDC/USDT and USDC↔USDT) use a separate slippage value, set once and applied on every chain.
 It defaults to 25 bps (0.25%).
 Configure via /settings → 🪙 Stablecoin Slippage.
+Robinhood's native↔USDG swap uses this same stablecoin slippage.

 Priority Fee